Learn how release notes are generated

 The release notes of Vitess describe what a new release is about.
 We list the new features, bug fixes, important announcement, deprecation notice, etc.

-Since we have a release note document for each release, it was important to us that we create a tool that automatically generate them for us.
-The tool can be found in this package.
+Since we publish release notes for each release, it was important to us to have a tool that can automatically generate them for us.
+This tool can be found in this package.

-The TO argument is not required and defaults to HEAD.
+TO argument is not required and defaults to

 It tells the tool the upper limit point in time for the pull request analysis.

-The SUMMARY argument is optional, it is a path to a README file that contains a text that will added in the Announcement section of the release notes.
+SUMMARY argument is optional, it is a path to a README file that contains text to prefix the release notes with what the maintainers wrote before the release.